cloudflare/cloudflare-docs/content/ai-gateway/get-started/configuring-settings.md

 ### Editing your gateway

 You can also delete and rename your gateway or the endpoint.
-Please note that by editing your gateway endpoint (not the gateway name in the dashboard), you'll need to update the endpoints in your code to reflect the updated changes.
+If you edit your gateway endpoint (not the gateway name in the dashboard), you will need to update the endpoints in your code to reflect the updated changes.

 Deleting your gateway is permanent and can not be undone.